Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Coloured Jones polynomials for framed links

 \subsection{Homology classes}

-Once we have the induced coloring of the braid and the corresponding indexing set $C(\bar{N})$, we can present the homology groups that we will use.
+Now that we have the induced colouring of the braid and the corresponding indexing set $C(\bar{N})$, we can present the homology groups that we will use.
 More specifically, we will use the configuration space of $1+\sum_{i=1}^{n} (C_i-1)$ points on the $(2n+1)$-punctured disk.
-Then, we consider the covering coming from the local system $\phi$ associated to the parameters:
+Then, we consider the covering coming from the local system $\Phi$ associated to the parameters:

 We use the corresponding homology groups: